E-commerce in Spain

 E-commerce trust marks

-The Spanish umbrella organisation for e-commerce is Adigital (in Spanish).
-Confianza Online (in Spanish) is a widely known e-commerce trust mark in Spain and Spanish consumers are more likely to trust sites with this label, which is similar to the Dutch Thuiswinkel.org trust mark.
+The Spanish umbrella organisation for e-commerce is (in Spanish).
+Confianza (in Spanish) is a widely known e-commerce trust mark in Spain and Spanish consumers are more likely to trust sites with this label, which is similar to the Dutch Thuiswinkel.org trust mark.
 Confianza provides mediation services in the event of a dispute between a consumer and one of their members.

 Payment methods

-Spanish people prefer paying via PayPal, TPV Virtual, by credit card or bank transfer.
-If you allow your customers to pay by bank transfer, set up a Spanish bank account to facilitate the payment process.
+Spanish people prefer paying via PayPal, TPV Virtual, by credit card, or by bank transfer.
+If you allow your customers to pay by bank transfer, set up a Spanish bank account to facilitate the payment process.Â

 VAT on distance sales Spain

 If your online shop sells products to Spanish consumers, the 'destination country principle' applies.
 This rule also applies to entrepreneurs who are not subject to VAT and to legal entities that are not entrepreneurs, which means that you have to charge Spanish VAT to Spanish consumers.
-The European Commission has a website with information about Spanish VAT rates and the VAT rates of other member states.
-The Spanish word for VAT is IVA; Impuesto al Valor Agregado.
+The European has a website with information about Spanish VAT rates and the VAT rates of other member states.
+The Spanish term for VAT is IVA; Impuesto al Valor Agregado.

 There are two ways to file overseas VAT returns.

-1. Apply for a Spanish VAT number and file local VAT returns in Spain.
+- Apply for a Spanish VAT number and file local VAT returns in Spain.

 f your total sales to Spanish consumers and your other intra-EU consumer sales remain below the €10,000 threshold, you are allowed to continue to charge Dutch VAT as a Dutch online shop.
 Find out everything you need to know about VAT and international business.